cburgdorf/Blockbuster/Readme.txt

 There is also an API for a dynamic configuraton (e.g. XML, Database etc.).
-You don't even need to use the library at all if you just want to configure a plant task and throw together a bunch of useful commands.
+You don't even need to use the library at all if you just want to configure a planned task and throw together a bunch of useful commands.
 Use can use the TaskRunner.exe which is a little Console App that can be configured via XML (see: Blockbuster.Clients.TaskManager.exe.config).